vishnuv4/cashflow/README.md

    - The last 5 images generated are maintained
    - You don't need to create the folder, if it doesn't find the folder the script will create that automatically

-(Note: You have the option of running the script manually using ```python -m scripts.cashflow```, but ensure you activate the virtual environment created by the setup script.)
+(Note: You have the option of running the script manually using ```python -m cashflow```, but ensure you activate the virtual environment created by the setup script.)

 ## Examples